 Cofounder, Artistic & Music Director of the Orchestre des Jeunes d’Île-de-France, David Molard Soriano has been leading this youth orchestra since 2016.
 With the best young generation, some members of the French leading orchestras among them, and brilliant soloists like Patrick Messina, Thomas Ospital, Nathanael Gouin, Trio Karénine…, they present top-class concerts with thrilling repertoire – The Firebird’s complete version, Lutoslawski’s concerto for orchestra, a Shostakovich-based concert about Russian Revolution, Saint-Saëns’ third symphony on the greatest French organ, French-Lebanese composer Bechara El-Khoury’s residence with a closing concert at UNESCO Paris…

 In 2019, he was appointed Assistant Conductor of the Orchestre National de France for 2019-2020 season.
-He conducted several concerts with the French leading orchestra and will join them again for two projects in Spring 2021.
+He conducted several concerts with the French leading orchestra and has been reappointed for the 2020-21 season.

 Last December, he took part to the organization and creation of the first French edition of Vadim Repin’s famous Trans-Siberian Festival, alongside with Marina Bower and Jean-Claude Casadesus.
 He shared the baton with the great French Maestro to conduct the new Trans-Siberian Festival Youth Orchestra for two concerts in Lille, France.

 This disrupted period should also have seen him at the head of the Orchestre National de France, the Orchestre des Jeunes d’Île-de-France, and inaugurating a new orchestra in Bruxelles, and conducting a new production of Eugen Onegin at Musique à Beauregard festival.

 Found of stage issues, David already conducted Carmen and Dialogues des Carmélites in small version, Madama Butterfly in Bulgaria, La Traviata with Opéra Eclaté on tour through France, and Le Nozze di Figaro at the Eva Ganizate Festival in August 2019.
 He was also invited in two opera houses for musical theater: Opéra de Limoges and Opéra national de Lorraine.